 Jesus the Christ, the Son of God,

-and his twelve disciples,
+and his twelve disciples and apostles,

 and Herod Antipas the tetrarch: